NYPL/design-toolkit/docs/_resources/development-checklist.md

 title: Development Checklist
 description:
 ---
+## Resource note
+NOTE: This page is currently in draft mode.
+The content, layout, and formatting are incoplete and liable to change.

 The following is a non-exhaustive list of concrete elements which help *create a foundation* for accessible design.
 Intended to for use during active development in parallel with the wider design toolkit resources.